-The definition of a component of an entity does not include any bright lines; therefore, judgment in determining whether a disposal group constitutes a component of an entity likely will be needed.
+Given the definition of a component of an entity does not include any bright lines, judgment in determining whether a disposal group constitutes a component of an entity likely will be needed.

-Following is an example of the judgment used in determining whether a disposal group constitutes a component of an entity.
+The following is an example of the judgment used in determining whether a disposal group constitutes a component of an entity.